Truman Early College: Dropping and Withdrawing from Classes

 Important Note: If a student fails to notify the Institute for Academic Outreach and their teacher of their desire to withdraw, the grade they earned, whether they completed the coursework or not, will be denoted on their transcript and will affect their Truman grade point average.
 If the student did not earn at least 70% on each test or did not complete all of the tests, they will receive a failing grade.

-Please refer to the Drop, Add, and Withdrawal dates published in the Dual Credit Calendar [PDF].
+Please refer to the Drop, Add, and Withdrawal dates published on the Schedules and Calendars web page.

 For Students Enrolled in ALL OTHER Truman Classes Offered Online or On Ground